Aliases for PRKACA Gene

 PRKACA has been studied in breast cancer and has been found to mediate resistance to HER2 targeted therapies.
 It has also been found to contain a mutation hotspot that contributes to neoplastic behavior in neuroendocrine cancers.
 In hepatocellular fibrolamellar carcinoma (FL-HCC), the fusion DNAJB1 to PRKACA is suggested to be a diagnostic marker for this rare subtype of HCC.
 In one study, this fusion was observed in 15/15 FL-HCC cases examined and functional studies found that the fusion retained kinase activity.

 GeneCards Summary for PRKACA Gene

 PRKACA (Protein Kinase CAMP-Activated Catalytic Subunit Alpha) is a Protein Coding gene.
 Diseases associated with PRKACA include Pigmented Nodular Adrenocortical Disease, Primary, 4 and Fibrolamellar Carcinoma.
-Among its related pathways are Oocyte meiosis and Lipoprotein metabolism.
+Among its related pathways are Adenylate cyclase inhibitory pathway and DAG and IP3 signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACB.

 UniProtKB/Swiss-Prot Summary for PRKACA Gene